 The Company has declared that it has drawn up the separate Financial Statements for year 2018 in compliance with the IAS/IFRS international accounting standards recognised by the European Union pursuant to Regulation (EC) 1606/2002 and in force at the 2018 financial year closure date.
 Furthermore, the Company's separate Financial Statements for year 2018 were drawn up with business continuity in mind and applying the standard historical cost criterion, except for the assessment of financial assets and liabilities for which application of the fair value criterion is obligatory.
 The Notes illustrating the Financial Statements analytically indicate the accounting standards and assessment criteria adopted.
-For what concerns recently issued accounting standards, the Notes report on (i) the accounting standards approved by the European Union but not yet applicable, (ii) the accounting standards not yet approved by the European Union.
+For what concerns recently issued accounting standards, the Notes report on (i) the accounting standards approved by the European Union.